flomotlik/blog/_posts/2012-08-14-Notification-and-Branch-Selection.markdown

 skipped.

 ###Conclusion
-With Hipchat Notifications and select/skip you can now use Railsonfire more than ever before in your day to day workflow and configure it to fit the way you and your team works and deploys.
+With Hipchat Notifications and select/skip you can now use Codeship more than ever before in your day to day workflow and configure it to fit the way you and your team works and deploys.

-If there are any other features you would like to see in Railsonfire tell us via [Twitter](https://twitter.com/railsonfire), our Olark Chat box in the right lower corner or by [email](mailto:flo@railsonfire.com).
+If there are any other features you would like to see in Codeship tell us via [Twitter](https://twitter.com/codeship), our Olark Chat box in the right lower corner or by [email](mailto:flo@codeship.io).